Last updated: 4 July 2026.

 Under UK data protection law, we rely on the following legal bases, depending on the activity:

-• Consent — for example, keeping your CV on file for future opportunities, or sending you marketing.
+- Consent — for example, sending you marketing.
 You can withdraw consent at any time.

-• Steps before entering a contract — for example, responding to your enquiry or progressing your job application at your request.
+- Steps before entering a contract — for example, responding to your enquiry at your request.

-• Performance of a contract — for example, delivering services to clients or placing and paying workers.
+- Performance of a contract — for example, delivering cleaning services to clients.

-• Legal obligation — for example, confirming a worker’s right to work in the UK, and keeping tax and employment records.
+- Legal obligation — for example, keeping tax and employment records where required.

-• Legitimate interests — for example, running and promoting our business, matching candidates to roles, preventing fraud and keeping our services secure.
+- Legitimate interests — for example, running and promoting our business, preventing fraud and keeping our services secure.
 Where we rely on legitimate interests, we balance them against your rights.

 Special category and criminal-record data.
-Some background information — such as criminal-record (DBS) check results, and any health information relevant to a placement — receives extra protection under UK GDPR.
-Where we process this data, we do so only where the law allows, typically for reasons of substantial public interest, to comply with employment law obligations, or with your explicit consent, and always with appropriate safeguards in place.
+Some background information — such as criminal-record (DBS) check results for our cleaning teams — receives extra protection under UK GDPR.
+Where we process this data, we do so only where the law allows, typically for reasons of substantial public interest or to comply with employment law obligations, and always with appropriate safeguards in place.

 5. Sharing your information